Zxin131127/RDTracker/README.md

 ## Tracking Results

-**Tracking results:** the raw results of RDTracker on 3 benchmarks including SV248S, VISO, and SatSOT can be found [here](https://github.com/Zxin131127/RDTracker/Results).
+**Tracking results:** the raw results of RDTracker on 3 benchmarks including SV248S, VISO, and SatSOT can be found in Results dir.

 ## Environment Setup